azee/template-api/README.md

 I preffer to create separate layers for business logic and web-servicing itself.
 This allows us to change the business implementation without changing the REST interface contract.
 So, here is the "teplate-service" module.
 It is a simple module.
 We just define each class as @Service and use @Autowire to be able to use DAL repositories.
 See the example: com.mycompany.template.SomeBeanService

 Rest Layer.
-How user see the serice.
+How user see the service.
 ====================================
 Here we create REST API using Jersey.
 See the example: com.mycompany.template.api.SomeBeanRestService.
 We use @Autowire annotations to include business logic beans.
 By annotating methods with GET, POST, PUT, DELETE, Produces, Consumes and parameters with PathParam and QueryParam annotations we define a REST API.
 I tried to use all friquently used combinations in the example class.
-All requests and responds will be automatiocall marshalled and unmarshalled.
+All requests and responds will be automatically marshalled and unmarshalled.
 Magic!

 In utils package you'll find PGJsonProducer class - just leave it there.
 It will provide json output using Jackson.
 Otherwise if you'll return a list with just 1 object it'll be marshalled as an object, but not as an array with 1 object which is a good source of bugs on the cliet side.